Albania–Germany relations

 Albania–Germany relations are the bilateral relations between Albania and Germany.

-Albania has an embassy in Berlin, a general consulate in Munich and a honorary consulate in Essen and Stuttgart.
+Albania has an embassy in Berlin, a general consulate in Munich and an honorary consulate in Essen and Stuttgart.
 Germany has an embassy in Tirana.

 The countries are both members of NATO and Council of Europe.
-As a member and founder of the European Union (EU), Germany supports Albania in its euro-integration path and is considered one of the strongest supporters of Albanian accession.
+As a member and founder of the European Union (EU), Germany supports the Accession of Albania to the EU and is considered one of the strongest supporters of Albanian accession.

 History

 In the middle of the 18th century, Albanian stratioti were employed by Empress Maria Theresa during the War of the Austrian Succession against Prussian and French troops.

 After the Albanian declaration of Independence, Germany was one of the main European powers that recognized the new Albanian state at the London Conference of Ambassadors in December 1912.
 Shortly after, the new Albanian Principality was ruled by the German Prince Wilhelm zu Wied for six month in 1914.
 However, Albania and Germany didn't establish diplomatic relations until 18 May 1922.